Peter Glantz: Early career

 Glantz's first job in film was as Roger Corman's assistant.
 He worked on the writing and production of 9 films and the TV series Black Scorpion.

 Biographical details

 Peter Glantz was born on the winter solstice.
 He currently lives in the only house in Lincoln Woods State Park, Rhode Island.
-He lives with his partner Meredith Stern and their cats Magellan (aka Jello) and Gandalf (aka The Ghost).
+He lives with his partner Meredith Stern and their cats Magellan (a.k.a.
+Jello) and Gandalf (a.k.a.
+The Ghost).
 Stern is a member of the Justseeds artist collective.